Remediating issues across your Red Hat Satellite infrastructure using Red Hat Insights

 - Register your hosts to Satellite using an activation key to attach Red Hat subscriptions.

-On Satellite Server, enter the following
+On Satellite Server, enable the Inventory plug-in.
+Note that the

 --foreman-proxy-plugin-remote-execution-ssh-install-key trueoption installs an SSH key for the